Here is can find an answer to most questions about Sir Simon Milton Westminster UTC.

 Yes.
 Having completed their studies at the UTC, students will have three options:

 College leavers wishing to enrol on a higher education course will be able to apply for scholarships provided by the Sir Simon Milton Foundation.

-Students will be expected to wear business dress: a blue, grey or black suit with smart shoes appropriate for a business setting.
-For outward facing events when meeting visitors or the public, students will be expected to wear a college tie.
+Students are expected to wear business dress: a blue or black suit with smart shoes appropriate for a business setting.

 Absolutely.
-Students will be expected to follow a behaviour code that ensures an atmosphere of scholarly endeavor appropriate to a business setting; with care, courtesy and consideration at the heart of everything they do.
+Students are expected to follow a behaviour code that ensures an atmosphere of scholarly endeavour appropriate to a business setting; with care, courtesy and consideration at the heart of everything they do.

 Nothing is guaranteed, however our employer partners have committed, subject to satisfactory completion of their course of study, coupled with high attendance and effort, that students can expect to gain job interviews or places on assessment centres for appropriate opportunities.
 Furthermore employers work with the students during their time at the UTC to ensure they are well placed to take advantage for these opportunities.

 Book a ticket for one of our following open evenings.